N Seoul Tower: Lighting of the Tower

-An exception to this is Earth Day.
-On Earth Day, lights were held nationwide to promote awareness of energy conservation.
-At 8 p.m KST. on that day, lights at N Seoul Tower on Namsan disappear into darkness.
+An exception to this is Earth Hour.
+During Earth Hour, lights are turned off nationwide to promote energy conservation awareness.
+At N Seoul Tower, lights are turned off in support of Earth Hour at 8 pm.

 Love Padlocks

-In a poll of nearly 2,000 foreign visitors conducted by the Seoul Metropolitan Government in November 2011, 16 percent stated that hanging named padlocks on the Tower fence as a symbol of love was their favorite activity in Seoul.
+In a poll of nearly 2,000 foreign visitors conducted by the Seoul Metropolitan Government in November 2011, 16 percent stated that hanging named padlocks on the tower fence as a symbol of love was their favorite activity in Seoul.
 This attraction is situated on the 2nd floor of the N Plaza, at the Roof Terrace.
 The "Locks of Love" is a popular location for people to hang locks that symbolize eternal love, and has been depicted in many Korean television shows, dramas, and movies for this reason.

-'Love padlocks' is a common couple activity consists of the purchasing of a padlock and key, where initials, messages and symbols can be personally inscribed onto the surface of the lock with markers and pens.
+'Love padlocks' is a common couple activity that involves purchasing of a padlock and key, where initials, messages and symbols can be personally inscribed onto the surface of the lock with markers and pens.
 Securing the padlocks on the fences filled with locks of previous participants, the key is often thrown away as a symbol of everlasting love.
 This is similar to the love locks in Paris, France, on the Pont Neuf bridge.

 Wishing Pond and Observatory

 The N Tower also holds many other attractions including the digital observatory and the Wishing Pond.
 The Wishing Pond can be found on the second floor of the tower, where people throw coins into the pond while making a wish.
 The coins are collected and donated to help develop schools in China and Southeast Asia, especially in underdeveloped areas.
 The observatory, renovated in 2011, is on the third floor.
-The observatory not only offers the 360° view of the city, but also exhibits 600 years of Korean history through 36 LCD screens.
+The observatory not only offers a 360° view of the city, but also exhibits 600 years of Korean history through 36 LCD screens.
 The fifth floor houses a French restaurant known as N Grill.